Professor files lawsuit to find students who posted exam questions online – KION546

 Although the lawsuit includes claims for costs and damages, Berkovitz, who is also a lawyer, said he is not seeking to punish the students financially, but wants to stop the alleged cheating.
 "He wants to help the students that didn't cheat," said Hankin, acknowledging at this point, "he doesn't know how much harm has been done, if any."

-Hankin added professors from universities all over the country have been reaching out to Berkovitz, commending him for taking action to help curb cheating.
+Hankin added professors from universities across the country have been reaching out to Berkovitz, commending him for taking action to help curb cheating.

 Once the students are identified, along with the timeline of when the questions were posed, and answers were retrieved, Berkovitz plans to turn the information over to the university to handle any possible honor code violations, according to his attorney.